The application of data to product development and client satisfaction.

 Volume, variety, veracity, velocity – these are all characteristics of Big Data.
 The quantity, speed and diversity of information flows continue to expand at a geometric rate, further swelling the pools of available data to be analyzed and acted upon.1

 As the lines between front, middle and back office continue to blur, smarter data management is essential for effective fund management.
 Big Data facilitates that – but also poses challenges.
 Through an understanding of these inherent opportunities and potential obstacles, the investment management industry can use their own data to design, manufacture and market solutions more effectively with a view to generating outcomes that are more aligned with investor expectations.
-The optimisation of portfolio construction may itself offer additional benefits via the mining of data patterns and generating new insights, which in turn may be transformed into additional improvements.
+The optimization of portfolio construction may itself offer additional benefits via the mining of data patterns and generating new insights, which in turn may be transformed into additional improvements.

 Supermarkets have developed sophisticated data-driven profiling tools.
 The investment management industry already possesses similar transactional or investment data.
-Today, ‘social data’ offers another window into consumer behaviour and bias and should be treated as another valuable additional data pool if it can be harnessed.
+Today, ‘social data’ offers another window into consumer behavior and bias and should be treated as another valuable additional data pool if it can be harnessed.
 Identifying and aligning correlations across these two data sets has the potential to generate better and/or more appropriate outcomes for investors.

 The paper that follows looks to put history and context around Big Data, examine its credentials and potential as a transformative tool in the current era of shrinking margins and ever-more sophisticated and powerful analytical tools and address the question of how it can be used to solve the complex and commercially-critical issue of enhancing sales performance and client satisfaction.